lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/language-specification/Multiports and Banks.md

 ```

 Finally, members of contained banks of reactors can be individually addressed in
-the body of reactions in the parent reactor if their input/output port appears
+the body of reactions of the parent reactor if their input/output port appears
 in the reaction signature.
 For example, note the following program:

 ```C